B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

     -i, --input-table
         (Optional, specific for NCBI) Text file with a list of accession numbers for the NCBI Assembly database.

+    --debug
+        (Optional) Flag to indicate whether to run the module in debug mode.
+        Default: False

+    --logger
+        (Optional) Path to the logger file.
+        Default: None

 Algorithm Explanation
 ---------------------